cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 --- abstract

-An Oblivious Pseudorandom Function (OPRF) is a two-party protocol for computing the output of a PRF.
-One party (the server) holds the PRF private key, and the other (the client) holds the PRF input.
-The 'obliviousness' property ensures that the server does not learn anything about the client's input during the evaluation.
-The client should also not learn anything about the server's private PRF key.
-Optionally, OPRFs can also satisfy a notion of 'verifiability' (VOPRF).
-In this setting, the client can verify that the server's output is indeed the result of evaluating the underlying PRF with just a public key.
-This document specifies OPRF and VOPRF constructions instantiated within prime-order groups, including elliptic curves.
+An Oblivious Pseudorandom Function (OPRF) is a two-party protocol between client and server for computing the output of a Pseudorandom Function (PRF).
+The server provides the PRF secret key, and the client provides the PRF input.
+At the end of the protocol, the client learns the PRF output without learning anything about the PRF secret key, and the server learns neither the PRF input nor output.
+A Partially-Oblivious PRF (POPRF) is an OPRF that allows client and server to provide public input to the PRF.
+OPRFs and POPRFs can also satisfy a notion of 'verifiability'.
+In this setting, clients can verify that the server used a specific private key during the execution of the protocol.
+This document specifies a POPRF protocol with optional verifiability instantiated within standard prime-order groups, including elliptic curves.

 --- middle

 # Introduction

-A pseudorandom function (PRF) F(k, x) is an efficiently computable function taking a private key k and a value x as input.
-This function is pseudorandom if the keyed function K(\_) = F(K, \_) is indistinguishable from a randomly sampled function acting on the same domain and range as K().
-An oblivious PRF (OPRF) is a two-party protocol between a server and a client, where the server holds a PRF key k and the client holds some input x.
-The protocol allows both parties to cooperate in computing F(k, x) such that: the client learns F(k, x) without learning anything about k; and the server does not learn anything about x or F(k, x).
+A Pseudorandom Function (PRF) F(k, x) is an efficiently computable function taking a private key k and a value x as input.
+This function is pseudorandom if the keyed function K(\_) = F(k, \_) is indistinguishable from a randomly sampled function acting on the same domain and range as K().
+An Oblivious PRF (OPRF) is a two-party protocol between a server and a client, where the server holds a PRF key k and the client holds some input x.
+The protocol allows both parties to cooperate in computing F(k, x) such that the client learns F(k, x) without learning anything about k; and the server does not learn anything about x or F(k, x).
+A Partially-Oblivious PRF (POPRF) is a variant of an OPRF wherein client and server interact in computing F(k, x, y), for some PRF F with server-provided key k, client-provided input x, and public input y {{TCRSTW21}}.
+A POPRF with fixed input y is functionally equivalent to an OPRF.
-A Verifiable OPRF (VOPRF) is an OPRF wherein the server can prove to the client that F(k, x) was computed using the key k.
+A POPRF is said to be 'verifiable' if the server can prove to the client that F(k, x, y) was computed using key k, without revealing k to the client.

-The usage of OPRFs has been demonstrated in constructing a number of
-applications: password-protected secret sharing schemes {{JKKX16}};
-privacy-preserving password stores {{SJKS17}}; and password-authenticated key exchange or PAKE {{!I-D.irtf-cfrg-opaque}}.
-A VOPRF is necessary in some applications, e.g., the Privacy Pass protocol
+POPRFs have a variety of applications, including: password-protected secret sharing schemes {{JKKX16}}, privacy-preserving password stores {{SJKS17}}, and password-authenticated key exchange or PAKE {{!I-D.irtf-cfrg-opaque}}.
+Verifiable POPRFs are necessary in some applications such as Privacy Pass
-{{!I-D.davidson-pp-protocol}}, wherein this VOPRF is used to generate one-time authentication tokens to bypass CAPTCHA challenges.
-VOPRFs have also been used for password-protected secret sharing schemes e.g.
+{{!I-D.davidson-pp-protocol}}.
+Verifiable POPRFs have also been used for password-protected secret sharing schemes such as that of {{JKK14}}.
-{{JKK14}}.

-This document introduces an OPRF protocol built in prime-order groups, applying to finite fields of prime-order and also elliptic curve (EC) groups.
-The protocol has the option of being extended to a VOPRF with the addition of a NIZK proof for proving discrete log equality relations.
+This document introduces a POPRF protocol built upon prime-order groups based on {{TCRSTW21}}.
+The protocol supports optional verifiability with the addition of a non-interactive zero knowledge proof (NIZK).
 This proof demonstrates correctness of the computation, using a known public key that serves as a commitment to the server's private key.
-The document describes the protocol, the public-facing API, and its security properties.
+The document describes the protocol, application considerations, and its security properties.

-In some applications, there is the need to include an amount of public metadata into the OPRF protocol.
-Partially-Oblivious PRFs (POPRF) {{TCRSTW21}}
-are used to extend the OPRF functionality to include this public input (or metadata) in the PRF evaluation.

 ## Change log